 “What do you get when you blend a Mercedes-Benz with a sports car?
 The incomparable 380SL.”

 1985 was the final year for the 380SL—from 1986 on, the heavier and more powerful 560SL would be the only option in North America.
-There wasn’t much change for 1985; all cars got anti-lock brakes, and later cars got a drivers-side airbag.
-About 11,100 buyers took home this last of the line example.
+There wasn’t much change for 1985; all cars got anti-lock brakes, and later production SLs got a drivers-side airbag.
+About 11,100 buyers took home this last of the line example, which benefited from having very little real competition.

 Motive power was provided by a 155 bhp 3.8 liter/234 ci V8 with Bosch Jetronic fuel injection, connected to a four-speed automatic transmission.
-As with all R107 models, mileage for the 3,600-pound car wasn’t very good—the ratings of the day were 16 city mpg/18 highway (14/17 by today’s standards).
+As with all R107 models, mileage for the 3,600-pound car wasn’t very good—the ratings of the day were 16 city/18 highway (14/17 by today’s standards).
 With the 22.5-gallon fuel tank, a 380SL driver could expect a range of between 310 and 350 miles with a 10% fuel reserve.
-0-60 came in about 10.5 seconds; the 380SL was closer to a grand touring car than to a sports car.
+0-60 came in about 10.5 seconds; despite the claims of Mercedes-Benz, the 380SL was closer to a grand touring car than to a sports car.

 The 380SL’s base price for 1985 was $43,820 (about $102,200 in today’s dollars—neatly spaced between what an SL 450 and an SL 550 cost in 2017).
 For the money, exterior and mechanical standard features included the aforementioned ABS controlling power disk brakes, power steering, a steel hardtop, and 205/70VR14 tires (now a rare size) on 14-inch forged light-alloy wheels.
 Inside, power windows, power door locks via a vacuum locking system, cruise control, and an AM/FM stereo with cassette player were standard.
 Air conditioning was also included in the electronic automatic climate control system, though most say it wasn’t that effective.
 Heated leather seats were optional.